 Built from the ground up for co-op, It Takes Two is a third-person action platformer where two players control a husband and wife in an unhappy marriage.

-Not soon after, the pair is magically transformed into their daughter’s dolls and must put their differences aside to get back to their normal human bodies.
+Shortly after, the couple is magically changed into their daughter’s toys and must set aside their disagreements to return to their usual human forms.

 This is done by overcoming a wide range of obstacles across several levels that include platforming challenges, environmental puzzles, and bossfights.